google-ai-edge/mediapipe/mediapipe/docs/framework_concepts.md

 To modularize a `CalculatorGraphConfig` into sub-modules and assist with re-use of perception solutions, a MediaPipe graph can be defined as a `Subgraph`.
-The public interface to a subgraph consists of a set of input and output streams similar to the public interface of a calculator.
+The public interface of a subgraph consists of a set of input and output streams similar to a calculator's public interface.
 The subgraph can then be included in an `CalculatorGraphConfig` as if it were a calculator.
 When a MediaPipe graph is loaded from a `CalculatorGraphConfig`, each subgraph node is replaced by the corresponding graph of calculators.
 As a result, the semantics and performance of the subgraph is identical to the corresponding graph of calculators.

-Below is an example of how to create a subgraph named `TwoPassThroughSubgraph`
+Below is an example of how to create a subgraph named `TwoPassThroughSubgraph`.

 1. Defining the subgraph.

     ```proto
     # This subgraph is defined in two_pass_through_subgraph.pbtxt
-    # that is registered in the BUILD file as "TwoPassThroughSubgraph"
+    # and is registered as "TwoPassThroughSubgraph"

+    type: "TwoPassThroughSubgraph"
     input_stream: "out1"
     output_stream: "out3"